andrew/ultimate-awesome/README.md

 - [awesome-active-learning](https://github.com/baifanxxx/awesome-active-learning) - A curated list of awesome Active Learning.
 - [awesome-point-cloud-processing](https://github.com/mmolero/awesome-point-cloud-processing) - A curated list of awesome Point Cloud Processing Resources, Libraries, Software.
 - [awesome-multi-task-learning](https://github.com/thuml/awesome-multi-task-learning) - 2024 up-to-date list of DATASETS, CODEBASES and PAPERS on Multi-Task Learning (MTL),  from Machine Learning perspective.
+- [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.
 - [awesome-log-analysis](https://github.com/logpai/awesome-log-analysis) - A list of awesome research on log analysis, anomaly detection, fault localization, and AIOps.
 - [awesome-javascript](https://github.com/wwsun/awesome-javascript) - A learning guide for JavaScript programmers.
 - [awesome-swiftui](https://github.com/chinsyo/awesome-swiftui) - A curated list of awesome SwiftUI tutorials, libraries, videos and articles.
 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [awesome-codepoints](https://github.com/Codepoints/awesome-codepoints) - Awesome Code Points.
-- [awesome-devops-mcp-servers](https://github.com/rohitg00/awesome-devops-mcp-servers) - A curated list of awesome MCP servers focused on DevOps tools and capabilities.
 - [awesome-qa](https://github.com/seriousran/awesome-qa) - 😎 A curated list of the Question Answering (QA).
+- [Awesome-Face-Forgery-Generation-and-Detection](https://github.com/clpeng/Awesome-Face-Forgery-Generation-and-Detection) - A curated list of articles and codes related to face forgery generation and detection.
 - [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [awesome-python-decorator](https://github.com/lord63/awesome-python-decorator) - A curated list of awesome python decorator resources.
 - [Awesome-GANs](https://github.com/kozistr/Awesome-GANs) - Awesome Generative Adversarial Networks with tensorflow.